hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol04-5.md

   - <span style="color: #bb6600;">Risk-based authentication</span> – Sometimes called adaptive multi-factor authentication, this method combines adaptive authentication and algorithms that calculate risk and observe the context of specific login requests.
 The goal of this method is to reduce redundant logins and provide a more user-friendly workflow.
   - <span style="color: #bb6600;">Push-based 2FA</span> – Push-based 2FA improves on SMS and TOTP 2FA by adding additional layers of security while improving ease of use.
 It confirms a user’s identity with multiple factors of authentication that other methods cannot.
 Because push-based 2FA sends notifications through data networks like cellular or Wi-Fi, users must have data access on their mobile devices to use the 2FA functionality.

+  SSO authenticates users with MFA and then, using software tokens, shares the authentication with multiple applications.

   Reference: [What Is Multi-Factor Authentication?](https://www.cisco.com/c/en/us/products/security/what-is-multi-factor-authentication.html)

   The two most popular authentication factors are knowledge and inherent (including biometrics like fingerprint, face, and retina scans.
 Biometrics is used commonly in mobile devices).